 Enjin has also broken ground on a few firsts within the Ethereum ecosystem.
-For example, it has become one of the first projects to test the capabilities of Ethereum’s Raiden Network, and once that goes live it should be able to handle millions of transactions.
+For example, it has become one of the first projects to test the capabilities of Ethereum’s Raiden Network.
+Once that goes live, it should be able to handle millions of transactions.

 Enjin Virtual Goods

 The biggest value Enjin is hoping to bring to the gaming community with its token is in the area of virtual goods.
-Using the included tools, developers can create coins specific to their own community, and these coins will be backed by the Enjin Coin.
-This adds the benefits of the blockchain, while retaining the branding and feel of the respective platforms.
+Developers can create coins specific to their own community using the included tools.
+These coins will be backed by the Enjin Coin.
+This adds to the benefits of the blockchain while retaining the branding and feel of the respective platforms.

 The fact that items will be recorded on a single registry smart contract means any items added to the blockchain will be recognized by every Enjin wallet.
 This will interconnect the entire ecosystem, allowing for assets to be transferred anywhere on the platform.

 This could become especially important as new games are developed specifically for the blockchain, giving developers the ability to create single assets that work in multiple games.

 Efinity is Enjin’s inter-operability focused product built as a ‘parachain’ on the Polkadot ecosystem.
 Efinity aims to be a decentralised cross-chain protocol that will allow users to bridge NFTs to Polkadot.
 It encourages users to do so by rewarding them with its native ‘EFI token’ for participating in network activity that includes governance, maintenance, development, adoption and utilisation.